Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 I sighed.

 Ways to make money were boundless, but most weren't an option for me.
-Nether time nor skill was afforded to me.
+Neither time nor skill was afforded to me.
 What remained was trading.
 It meant I had to gather things of value.
 Likely through hunting.